-The authors wish to thank A. Liu for generating the Arctic ice motion images and R. Kwok for the Weddell Sea ice motion figure.
-They also wish to thank Q. Remund for his help in preparing images.
+We would like to thank Antony Liu for generating the Arctic ice motion images and Ron Kwok for the Weddell Sea ice motion figure.
+We also thank Quinn Remund for his help in preparing images.
+This work was completed at the Brigham Young University Microwave Earth Remote Sensing Laboratory and at the Jet Propulsion Laboratory under contract with the National Aeronautic and Space Administration.
 NSCAT data was obtained from the PO.DAAC at the Jet Propulsion Laboratory, Pasadena, CA. SSM/I data was obtained from the National Sea Ice Data Center (NSIDC).